PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.3

+- auto manager - durability not working even when feature is enabled
+- autoConfigure - fixed?

 * **Custom block issues**
 - If CustomItems is loaded successfully but yet not using new block model, show error message